 These cauliflower wings are lightly coated on the outside (take your pick of almond flour or corn meal) to get them super crispy.
 Once they're golden and looking super scrumptious, they get blanketed in buffalo sauce, and cooked just a bit longer--enough to make them sizzle but still be super saucy.
 Extra sauce optional, but recommended.

-While I'm not a vegetarian, I love seeing these meat-free "wings" on the table.
-For one, it's always really nice to have a side of veggies at parties to balance out the nachos and queso dip.
-Nachos and queso dip are delicious of course, but I like some veggies on the side.
-I'd even serve these cauliflower wings next to a plate of these Chipotle BBQ Chicken Wings or Honey Sesame Chicken Wings.
-Variety is always welcome in this household.
+While I'm not a vegetarian or vegan, I love seeing these meat-free "wings" on the table at an football viewing party.
+For one, it's always nice to have a side of veggies at parties to balance out the nachos and queso dip.
+(Nachos and queso dip are delicious OF COURSE, but I like some veggies, too, to avoid that, UGH why did I only eat cheese feeling later).

 Wings are of course a typical game-watching food, but our household doesn't so much raise a finger for football... on the rare occasion we watch a game, it's because it's a good excuse to have friends over.
 But can I tell you something?
 I don't even know who is playing this weekend.
 Forgive me.

 But hey, no one said you had to watch football to enjoy wings.
 I know we'll be watching the Olympics all next month, and that definitely warrants a good spread of snacks.

 And even when there's nothing to watch, one doesn't have to look far to find a reason to make wings.
 Our house is the go-to house for hosting board game nights among friends, and cauliflower wings (or chicken wings) are really good game-playing food.
 Just have plenty of napkins on hand, otherwise your game pieces will end up sticky with sauce.

 Serves: 4 | Total Time: 40 minutes

 - 1/2 cup milk

 - 2 tablespoons coconut flour